Mission, Vision and Core Values

 The quality and standards of the programmes conducted by the SYFC are consistently reviewed and validated through the ISO and SQC processes.
 The SYFC achieved its ISO 9001-2000 certificate by UKAS, a UK accredited body in Mar 06 and the Singapore Quality Class certification by Spring Singapore in Aug 07.

 Award of the Private Pilot’s Licence (PPL) Wings

 The PPL Wing signifies the attainment of a skill that many dream of acquiring, but very few achieve.
 Student trainees are required to complete 46 flights, 10 simulator flights, pass 6 ground exams and demonstrate proficiency in aircraft handling and safe landings all within a one year period.
 Every year, the SYFC organises a special ceremony to present these coveted wings and certificates to those who have successfully completed the PPL programme.
 Two awards, Best in Flying and Best in Ground School, shall be presented to two deserving graduates from each PPL cohort.
-MAJ Aviation, our Aircraft Maintenance Contractor, also sponsored the “MAJ Aviation Excellence Awards” (Best in Flying & Best in Ground School) to the top three students in each category on the PPL Course.
+STAe, our Aircraft Maintenance Contractor, also sponsored the “STAe Aviation Excellence Awards” (Best in Flying & Best in Ground School) to the top three students in each category on the PPL Course.